openEOPlatform/documentation/federation/index.md

 # Federation Aspects

 openEO Platform is a federated platform.
-This means that multiple independent 'backend', which all support the openEO interface, are combined into a single instance.
-From the outside, it appears to be a single platform, but you get access to data and processing resources from multiple instances.
+This means that multiple independent 'back-ends', which all support the openEO interface, are combined into a single instance.
+From the outside, it appears to be a single platform, but you get access to data collections and processing resources from multiple instances.

 This image gives you a look at platforms that make up the federation: